 - It can give you peace of mind knowing that you’re taken care of should something happen to your loved one.

 - The policy can offer tax advantages if it is used as part of estate planning.

 7. What are the disadvantages of accelerated death benefit rider?

-There are a few potential disadvantages to accelerated death benefit riders.
+There are a few potential disadvantages to death benefit riders.
 For example, many people may not be aware of them and may not understand what they are getting themselves into.
 Additionally, these riders can increase the cost of insurance for everyone involved, as well as the premiums that employers must pay.
 Finally, if a rider is triggered and an individual dies as a result, their beneficiaries may end up with less money than they would have had if the rider had never been in place.

 8. Who needs this insurance policy?

 If you’re the type of person who values your peace of mind, then you might not need this insurance policy.
 But if you have a family or dependents who are important to you, then it’s worth considering.
 Here are two reasons why you might need this type of insurance:

 - Protecting your loved ones is always a good reason to buy insurance.
 If something happens to them and they can’t afford to pay for their own health care, life-saving medical procedures, or funeral expenses, your insurance policy will help cover those costs.